 Since the A-B Mobility Plan was adopted by the BPDA Board in May 2021, the Plan has moved into the implementation phase.
-During this phase, the BPDA is coordinating closely with the Boston Transportation Department, Public Works Department, other City departments and agencies, and external agencies (such as the MBTA, MassDOT and DCR) to implement the Plan.
-The Action Plan contained in Chapter 7 of the Plan provides a roadmap for Plan implementation.
+During this phase, the BPDA is coordinating closely with the Boston Transportation Department (BTD), Public Works Department (PWD), other City departments and agencies, and external agencies (such as the MBTA, MassDOT and DCR) to implement the Plan.
+The Action Plan, contained in Chapter 7, provides a roadmap for implementing the A-B Mobility Plan.
+The Action Plan, contained in Chapter 7, provides a roadmap for implementing the A-B Mobility Plan.
 The BPDA will track implementation of the Plan and post reports on progress at least twice per year (please see “Plan Implementation Progress Report” below).

 Neighborhood Transit Connector Study

-Since adoption of the A-B Mobility Plan in May 2021, one of the Plan recommendations that the team has been working to implement is the Neighborhood Transit Connector Study.
-This Study will explore combining current privately operated shuttles and expanding these services to be open to the local community and better serve the neighborhood’s needs.
-The Study is being led by the Allston Brighton Transportation Management Association (AB TMA).
-Results of the Study will inform the creation of a Neighborhood Transit Connector Service, which will be open to the public and designed to connect residents and workers to transit hubs like Boston Landing and the subway, as well as to locations throughout the neighborhood that are underserved by the MBTA.
+One of the Plan recommendations is to implement the Neighborhood Transit Connector Study, now referred to as the Neighborhood Transit Link Study.
+Underway since winter 2022, this Study examines combining current privately operated shuttles and expanding these services to be open to the local community and better serve the neighborhood needs.
+The Study is being led by the Allston Brighton Transportation Management Association (AB-TMA).
+Review the Principles guiding this Study.
+Results of the Study will inform the creation of a Neighborhood Transit Link, which will be open to the public and designed to connect residents and workers to transit hubs like Boston Landing and the subway, as well as to locations throughout the neighborhood that are underserved by the MBTA.

-In spring, 2022, in collaboration with the BPDA, the AB TMA conducted an online survey seeking input from the community regarding destinations and stops for the Neighborhood Transit Connector.
-After extensive public notification using social media and an extensive list of residents, businesses and stakeholders from the local community, the online survey went live on this web page between March 3 and March 25, 2022.
-Feedback collected from this survey is currently being analyzed.
-Next steps are described below.
+In March 2022, in collaboration with the BPDA, the AB-TMA conducted an online survey seeking suggestions from the public about destinations and stops for the Neighborhood Transit Link.
+After extensive public notification using social media and a list of residents, businesses and stakeholders garnered through the A-B Mobility Study, the online survey went live from March 3 and March 25, 2022.
+Respondents to the survey suggested over 270 stops and destinations, as shown on this map.

 Plan Implementation Progress Report - February 2022